mtnvencenzo/cezzis-com-cocktails-mcp/README.md

 ## 📈 Monitoring

-- Telemetry (logs, traces, metrics) is collected using OpenTelemetry and exported via the OTLP protocol.
-This enables integration with Azure Monitor and other observability platforms that support OTLP.
+- Telemetry (logs, traces, metrics) is collected using OpenTelemetry and exported via the OTLP protocol over HTTP/protobuf.
+This enables integration with Azure Monitor and other observability platforms that support OTLP over HTTP.
 - Health checks exposed in HTTP mode for probes

 ## 🤖 What is MCP?